ipref/coredns-plugin-ipref/README.md

 ## Description

 Via *ipref* you can perform recursive queries that resolve IPREF addresses in addition to standard IPv4 and IPv6 addresses.
-Ipref is based on unboud plugin which uses libunbound library.
+Ipref plugin is based on unboud plugin which uses libunbound library.
 Unbound uses DNSSEC by default when resolving *and* it returns those records (DNSKEY, RRSIG, NSEC and NSEC3) back to the clients.
 The *ipref* plugin will remove those records when a client didn't ask for it.
 The internal (RR) answer cache of Unbound is